pytorch/ossci-job-dsl/README.md

   Docker images.
 These images are uploaded to `registry.pytorch.org/pytorch`.
 Every new built Docker image gets a new tag, which is a sequentially incrementing number.

-    * Docker builds are layered; for example, we will image an Ubuntu Xenial image, and then on top of it, build both CUDA 8 and CUDA 9 images, and then on top of those, build Python 2 and Python 3 images.

     * After a Docker build completes, we test and make sure that master of PyTorch builds with the new image (in case changes in the image